 Senior Instructional Technology Specialist

-Instructional Technology initiatives are also supported by Alejandro (Alex) Ibarra, Instructional Technology Specialist.
-As Instructional Technology Specialist, Ibarra assists the Director, as well as other members of the department’s faculty and staff, in areas related to multimedia production, video editing, and web design.
+Instructional Technology initiatives are also supported by Alejandro (Alex) Ibarra, Senior Instructional Technology Specialist.
+Alex assists the Director, as well as other members of the department’s faculty and staff, in areas related to multimedia production, video editing, and web design.
 He also serves as the liaison between the Department of Chemistry and the Center for Multimedia Excellence on campus.